 What side effects can zidovudine cause?

 Zidovudine can cause serious, life-threatening side effects.
-These include lactic acidosis (buildup of acid in the blood), liver problems, and blood disorders, including severe anemia.
-Use of zidovudine for a long time can cause muscle weakness.
+These include lactic acidosis (buildup of acid in the blood), liver problems, muscle weakness (myopathy), and blood disorders such as severe anemia (extremely reduced numbers of red blood cells) or neutropenia (reduced numbers of white blood cells).
 (See the WARNING above).

 Other possible side effects of zidovudine include: